Peter Beaumont (figure skater): 2022–23 season: JGP Final gold

 Bashynska and Beaumount were initially scheduled to begin their final junior season at the Armenian stop on the Junior Grand Prix circuit.
 However, when that was cancelled as a result of the September conflict between Azerbaijan and Armenia, they were reassigned elsewhere.
 Instead, their first event was the first of two Polish Junior Grand Prixes held in Gdańsk.
 They won the gold medal there, setting three new personal best scores.
 Bashynska commented on the delay, saying "we're pretty lucky that we motivate each other every day.
 So even when we found out about the cancellation we were able to push through and keep sharp for this competition."
 Competing at the second Polish event the following weekend, they won their second gold medal, improving their rhythm dance and total scores and securing qualification to the Junior Grand Prix Final.

-At the Junior Grand Prix Final in Torino, Bashynska/Beaumont finished first in the rhythm dance after pre-event favourites Mrázková/Mrázek of the Czech Republic had a double-fall in their Argentine tango pattern dance.
+At the Junior Grand Prix Final in Turin, Bashynska/Beaumont finished first in the rhythm dance after pre-event favourites Mrázková/Mrázek of the Czech Republic had a double-fall in their Argentine tango pattern dance.
 They won the free dance as well, taking the gold medal and becoming the first Canadian dancers to medal at the event since Tessa Virtue and Scott Moir in 2005.
 Bashynska remarked that "we were aiming to win obviously, but actually winning is like 'Oh my gosh' I don't know how else to describe.
 It feels surreal."
 Both noted that the World Junior Championships were being held in Calgary at the end of the season, saying they were looking forward to trying to win that title on home soil.
 Their training mates Piper Gilles and Paul Poirier won gold in the senior Grand Prix Final on the same day.

 Heavy favourites for the national title going in, they broke Lajoie/Lagha's national junior records at the 2023 Canadian Junior Championships and took the gold medal.
 They were subsequently named to compete at the 2023 World Junior Championships.

 At the World Junior Championships in Calgary, Bashynska/Beaumont entered as one of the title favourites based on their season to date, but encountered problems in the rhythm dance, stumbling in the first pattern segment, on which they received only a level 1.
 They earned a level 2 on the second set.
 As a result, they finished fourth in the segment, 0.89 points behind third-place Britons Bekker/Hernandez.
 They skated more cleanly in the free dance, albeit with Beaumont losing a twizzle level, but rose to third place in the segment and were narrowly third overall by 0.06 points, after Bekker/Hernandez took a one-point deduction for an extended lift.
 They earned their second Junior World bronze.
 On the subject of the move to the senior level, Bashynska said they were "looking forward to showing a new side of ourselves, obviously stepping up our game."